-The Home Office has announced that it wants to keep Britain ‘open for business’ after Brexit and encourage talent.
-There is a high demand for talented specialists and the government has introduced more UK visas for high-skilled talent in the tech area as a result.
+The UK has a high demand for talented tech specialists and the government has introduced more UK visas for high-skilled talent in the tech area as a result.
 The UK has grown into one of the greatest tech hubs in the world, offering abundant opportunities.
 The question is – what does Britain regard as talent and how can you work through the UK immigration system successfully?

 Based on our experience of gaining entry into the UK for talent from outside the European Union we have explained the background and some problem areas we are often asked to solve.
 We look at: